AndreaRibuoli/RIBY/README.md

 ### 21. to connect

 CLI API functions have suffixes to indicate the format of their string arguments: those that accept Unicode end in W, and those that accept EBCDIC have no suffix.
-This is how we have to interpret the `SQLConnectW`:
+This is how we have to interpret the [`SQLConnectW` API](https://www.ibm.com/docs/en/i/7.4?topic=functions-sqlconnect-connect-data-source):

 ``` C
 SQLRETURN SQLConnectW (SQLHDBC          hdbc,